Codeuctivity/Mp4BoxSharp/README.md

 ## How to get Mp4BoxSharp

-To use you are free to grab the code from here or to use the nuget-package I created:

-** PM> Install-Package Mp4BoxSharp  **
+- Grab the source from GitHub, or
+- Get it from Nuget:

+**PM> Install-Package Mp4BoxSharp**

 https://www.nuget.org/packages/Mp4BoxSharp/

 ## Example